anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 IDevID:
-: Initial Device IDentifier, provided by the manufacturer and comprising a private key, an X.509 certificate with chain, and a related trust anchor.
+: Initial Device IDentifier, provided by the manufacturer and comprising a private key, an X.509 certificate with chain, and a related trust anchor

 LDevID:
-: Locally significant Device IDentifier, provided by the target domain and comprising a private key, an X.509 certificate with chain, and a related trust anchor.
+: Locally significant Device IDentifier, provided by the target domain and comprising a private key, an X.509 certificate with chain, and a related trust anchor

 local RA (LRA):
-: RA that is on site with the registrar and that may be needed in addition to an off-site RA.
+: RA that is on site with the registrar and that may be needed in addition to an off-site RA

 on-site:
-: locality of a component or service or functionality in the local target deployment site of the registrar.
+: locality of a component or service or functionality in the local target deployment site of the registrar

 off-site:
 : locality of component or service or functionality